-USDA's Natural Resources Conservation Service (NRCS) is always available to provide technical assistance during the recovery process by assisting producers to plan and implement conservation practices on farms and working forests impacted by natural disasters.
+USDA's Natural Resources Conservation Service (NRCS) is always available to provide technical assistance during the recovery process by assisting producers to plan and implement conservation practices on farms, ranches and working forests impacted by natural disasters.
 The Environmental Quality Incentives Program (EQIP) can help producers plan and implement conservation practices on land impacted by natural disasters.

-"The Natural Resources Conservation Service can be a very valuable partner to help landowners with their recovery and resiliency efforts," said Nathan Fikkert, NRCS State Conservationist in Wisconsin.
-"Our staff will work one-on-one with landowners to make assessments of the damages and develop approaches that focus on addressing resource concerns caused by the disaster(s) and ensure effective recovery of the land."???
+"At USDA, we serve as a partner to help landowners with their resiliency and recovery efforts," said Jackie Byam, NRCS State Conservationist in Wyoming.
+"Our staff will work one-on-one with landowners to make assessments of the damages and develop methods that focus on effective recovery of the land."